Charles is a male example, mainly due to his size and how innocent he can be most of the time. He also appears to be the youngest student.

 Lilly giggles the most since she gets very excited very easily.
 Same goes for her speaking voice since it really shows how much fun she can have around even if she's forgetful or not.

-Toy Ship: Timothy x Yoko and Charles x Lily are practically canon.
+Toy Ship: Timothy x Yoko and Charles x Lily are sometimes shipped by fans.
 Claude x Grace could also be seen as this.

 Viewer Species Confusion: Fritz and his mother.
-Are they skunk?
-A badger?
+Are they skunks? badgers?
 Nobody seems to be sure.
 Even looking at official reviews for the original Rosemary Wells book that he appears in, Fritz and the Mess Fairy doesn't shed any light on the subject.
 Publisher's Weekly calls him a "skunk," Kirkus Reviews describes him as a "badger."
 Presumably, this applies to Miss Appleberry (the occasionally-seen student teacher) by extension, as she appears to be the exact same species as Fritz.

-The Woobie: The show loves doing this to Yoko.
-She has been teased about what she brings for lunch in "Yoko" (in the show and in her 1998 book debut), had the Franks break her taketomobo in "The Taketombo" (they later fix it), and for her Japanese family figures being stolen in "Lost and Found" (they're later returned, though it's not revealed who did it).
+The show loves doing this to Yoko.
+She has been teased about what she brings for lunch in "Yoko" (in the show and in her 1998 book debut), had the Franks break her taketombo in "The Taketombo" (they later fix it), and for her Japanese family figures being stolen in "Lost and Found" (they're later returned, though it's not revealed who did it).

 Any time Timothy gets very sad.
 He really becomes this in "Timothy Goes to School" and "Fritz on the Move."

 Grace whenever she gets very upset when something bad or something very unexpected happens to her.
 She becomes this in "The Talent Show" when she sprains her ankle and can't be in the show.